gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 There's already dozens of plugins!
 Check them out at the [plugins section of the site](/docs/plugins/).

-Gatsby plugins are easy to install and use.
+Our goal with Gatsby plugins is to make them easy to install and use.
 In almost every Gatsby site you build, you will be installing plugins.
 While working through the rest of the tutorial, you'll have many opportunities to practice installing and using plugins.